tushargupta5197/blockchain_identity/README.md

   # Alice> display wallet
   ```
 + Since we do not have any certificates yet, the wallet is empty.
 Let's get some certificates now.

 + To setup the issuer from whom you want the certificate, use `set issuer`:
   ```
   # Alice> set issuer
   Enter the issuer from which you want a certificate: ABC University
   ```
-  This will show the issuer details such as url, certificate schema, etc. if successful.
+  This will show the issuer details such as url, certificate schema, etc. if successful and create certificate for <b>ABC University</b>.
 + Now, you can view various details of the certificate issued by the company such as name or public key as:
 ```
 # Alice> get certificate name